Heart disease: lower your risk

 Heart disease remains the single leading cause of death in Australia.
 But what is it and what can you do to reduce your risk?

 Types of heart disease

 Coronary heart disease is the most common form of heart disease.
-It causes angina (cardiac-related chest pain) and heart attacks, and accounted for 12% of Australian deaths in 2015.
+It causes angina (cardiac-related chest pain) and heart attacks, and accounted for 12% of Aussie deaths in 2015.

 Other types of heart disease include:

 - arrhythmias (disturbances in the heart’s rhythm)

 - valve disease